 - use the femtosecond laser

 - 1st surgeons in the world to use a commercial IntraLase Laser to perform bladeless LASIK

 - 1st surgeons in the world to combine the commercial use of IntraLase® technology with Intacts® (corneal rings) to treat patients with keratoconus, a disorder that leads to the loss of vision in young adults.

 - 1st surgeons in California to perform surgery with the LenSx femtosecond laser

 - Will all the NVISION’s offices offer the LenSx laser for cataract surgery?

-Currently the LenSx is available only at NVISION’s Pacific Hills Surgery Center in Laguna Hills.
+Currently the LenSx is available only at our Laguna Hills and Camarillo locations in California.

 - Why are surgeries taking place at Pacific Hills Surgery Center and not the other centers?